opulo-inc/ohai/docs/lumen/staging-plate/index.md

 	<img src="img/image8.png" width="60%"/>
 	!!!note
-		*Disreguard that up-light-harness shown above is installed backwards, this label should be on the motherboard side*
+		*Disregard that up-light-harness shown above is installed backwards, this label should be on the motherboard side*

 ***